ibm-cloud-docs/power-iaas/cli-release-notes.md

 * Added ibmcloud pi network-peer family of commands (list) for {{site.data.keyword.on-prem}} workspaces.
 * Added ibmcloud pi  virtual-serial-number family of commands (delete, get, list, and update).

-**New options**
+**New flags**

-* Added `--private` option to [ibmcloud pi datacenter get and list commands](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-datacenter).
-Use this option to retrieve additional details about a private datacenter that you own.
+* Added `--private` flag to [ibmcloud pi datacenter get and list commands](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-datacenter).
+Use this flag to retrieve additional details about a private datacenter that you own.
-* Added `--virtual-serial-number` option to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) command.
-Use this option to add virtual serial number information to an IBM i instance.
+* Added `--virtual-serial-number` flag to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) command.
+Use this flag to add virtual serial number information to an IBM i instance.
-* Added `--retainVSN` option to [ibmcloud pi instance delete](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-delete) command.
-Use this option to determine whether the virtual serial number is retained after it is removed from the instance.
+* Added `--retainVSN` flag to [ibmcloud pi instance delete](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-delete) command.
+Use this flag to determine whether the virtual serial number is retained after it is removed from the instance.

 **What's changed**

-* In the [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create) command `--access-config` option is deprecated for {{site.data.keyword.on-prem}} workspaces.
-Alternatively, you can use `--peer-id`, `--peer-type`, and `--source-id` options.
+* In the [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create) command `--access-config` flag is deprecated for {{site.data.keyword.on-prem}} workspaces.
+Alternatively, you can use `--peer-id`, `--peer-type`, and `--source-id` flags.
 * The `che01` region is supported in the following commads:
     * [ibmcloud pi image export](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-export)
     * [ibmcloud pi image import](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-import)
     * [ibmcloud pi instance capture](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-capture)
 * The `per-migrate-status` option is removed from the [ibmcloud pi workspace action](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action) command.
-* Commands and options are updated with wording improvements.
+* Commands and flags are updated with wording improvements.

 ## September 2024